WilliamSGodfrey/williamsgodfrey.github.io/_posts/2016-03-01-se-historical-pass-rates.md

 ## NCEES SE Exam (PE Structural Exam) Historical Pass Rates
-_Updated July 3, 2024_
+_Updated July 26, 2024_

-**_NCEES has not yet released the pass rates for the computer-based April 2024 SE exam._**

----

-The 16-hour format of the Structural Engineering exam was introduced in April 2011.
+The 16-hour format of the NCEES Structural Engineering Exam (PE Structural Exam) was introduced in April 2011.
 Beginning in October of that year, I started recording the pass rates after each exam administration.
 The information provided here was obtained directly from NCEES unless otherwise noted.
 I've also developed a "Difficulty Rank" metric in an attempt to quantify how difficult each exam was relative to every other administration of the exam since 2011 (a rank of 1 = hardest exam since 2011 relative to every other exam listed in the table).

+In April 2024, NCEES transitioned the NCEES Structural Engineering Exam (PE Structural Exam) to a computer based testing (CBT) format administered at third party testing centers.
+NCEES also simultneously modified the SE Exam format at this time wherein testers were allowed to take, and pass, the breadth and depth portions of the exam separately.
+Results for the CBT version of the exam are provided below separate from the pencil and paper based version of the exam.
+I also began tracking the pass rate for the bridge version of the exam beginning in April 2024.

 This table is updated twice a year in January and June.